alejomejia/ghost-image-exporter/README.md

-# 🖼️ Ghost Image Migration Tool
+# 🖼️ Ghost Image Exporter Tool

 A Node.js utility to download and organize images from a Ghost blog export file.